 This is where including comments like: “Hey, Judith — can you check this out and let me know what is involved?
 Thanks for your help!” works wonders.
 Heck, it took me only a couple of seconds to type that!

 In most cases, I consider a forwarded email without comments an FYI.
 Filed away for future reference.

-If the topic is that which I know requires immediate attention, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
+If the topic is one that I know requires immediate attention, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
 Another added email.
-If only the Sender had let me know why they forwarded that particular email to me.
+If only the Sender had told me why they forwarded that particular email to me.

 The moral of this story is…

 Business email etiquette is not just thinking about how time-strapped you are at the moment.
-It includes thinking about the person on the other side — who, by the way — is most likely just as time-challenged as you are.
+It includes thinking about the person on the other side, who is most likely just as time-challenged as you are.

 Professionals do not behave as if their time is more important than anyone else.
 The way to build solid business relationships is by not being “all about me.”

 Consider the other side in everything you do.
 You accomplish that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.